-CAR is actively involved in new observatory instruments and facilities.
+CAR is also actively involved in new observatory instruments and facilities as detailed below.

 The Low-Frequency Array (LOFAR and LOFAR-UK)